tnresearch/brage_2025/readme.md

 - `predictions.h5`: Raw prediction results on task(row)-level
 - `agg_metrics.h5`: Aggregated performance metrics
 - Copy of the configuration files

-The notebook `latest_results.ipynb` will load the latest experiment and show the results.
 |
 ## Notes